 This set tops our list for value considering all you get for the price – 40 pieces including a reversible ratchet and versatile sockets plus a tough, portable organizing case.

-Slightly less durable than costlier models, but works well for most tasks for the typical consumer.
+Slightly less durable than costlier models, but works well for most consumers.

-Somewhat pricey, considering you only get 15 sockets and no ratchet.
+Somewhat pricey.
 Some reports of missing or duplicate pieces upon delivery.

-A small set that comes with a convenient organizing case that's compact and easy to take on the go.
+Small set comes with a convenient organizing case that's compact and easy to take on the go.
 Includes pieces that can be hard to find, including e-socket and torx bits.

 No ratchet included.
-Durability depends on the tasks they are used for – stubborn nuts and bolts have been known to result in broken bits.
+Durability depends on the tasks they are used for.

-With 92 sockets and 3 ratchets, this set has 165 pieces total including bits, wrenches, hex keys, and more.
+With 92 sockets and 3 ratchets, this comprehensive set has a total of 165 pieces.
+Including bits, wrenches, hex keys, and more.
 Superior quality typical of the brand.

-Subpar case – tools tend to fall out when opening it, resulting in a mess if you aren't careful.
-Pricier than others, though you get a lot for the money – maybe more than you need.
+Subpar case – tools tend to fall out when opening it.
+Pricier than others, but has more to offer.